simbav911/dart-naujas-btcz.rock/content/news/2026-02-28-btcz-awareness-app-launch.md

 type: "news"
 ---

-The BitcoinZ community is thrilled to announce the launch of **BTCZ Awareness** — a brand-new play-to-earn iOS app that makes learning about BitcoinZ fun, rewarding, and social.
+The BitcoinZ community is thrilled to announce the launch of **BTCZ Awareness** — a brand-new play-to-earn app for **iOS and macOS (Apple Silicon)** that makes learning about BitcoinZ fun, rewarding, and social.
 Whether you're a long-time BTCZ supporter or discovering the project for the first time, BTCZ Awareness gives you a way to engage with the ecosystem and **earn real BTCZ rewards** directly to your wallet.

 <!--more-->